Marine Wing Support Squadron 271: The Global War on Terror

 In February 2003, MWSS-271 returned to the Middle East in support of Operation Iraqi Freedom (OIF).
-Deploying to Kuwait, the squadron quickly established Camp Workhorse, which was eventually used as staging area for all 3rd Marine Aircraft Wing ground units before they crossed over into Iraq during OIF.
+Deploying to Kuwait, the squadron quickly established Camp Workhorse, which was eventually used as the staging area for all 3rd Marine Aircraft Wing ground units before they crossed over into Iraq during OIF.
 By the end of combat operations, MWSS-271 had provided vital AGS in direct support of ground combat operations from Kuwait to the gates of Baghdad and beyond.
 While supporting the combat operations deep into Iraq, MWSS-271 provided five FARPs, three on the way to Baghdad and two further north, which finally ended in Tikrit, the home of Saddam Hussein.
 Also during this period, the MWSS-271 established two Forward Operating Bases to support operations: one a KC-130 TLZ that supported both aviation and division operations, and the other a fully functional and operational FOB that could support every aircraft in the Marine Corps inventory.

-The Workhorses again deployed in support of OIF in the beginning of 2005.
+The Workhorses again deployed in support of OIF at the beginning of 2005.
 By providing aviation ground support and combat service support at Al Asad, Al Qaim, and Kalsu from January 2005 through September 2005, the Squadron enhanced operational capabilities for Marine, Joint, and Coalition air and ground forces within the Al Anbar area of operations.
 Throughout the deployment, the Squadron performed Aviation Ground Support and non-doctrinal combat service support missions while providing vital base security and convoy support.
-The Workhorses supported combat operations in conjunction with Regimental Combat Team 2, and provided necessary explosive ordnance disposal response to neutralize improvised explosive devices and weapons caches.
+The Workhorses supported combat operations in conjunction with Regimental Combat Team 2 and provided necessary explosive ordnance disposal response to neutralize improvised explosive devices and weapons caches.

-In 2009, MWSS-271 deployed to Iraq in support of combat operations.
+In 2009, MWSS-271 was deployed to Iraq in support of combat operations.

 From January to March 2011 MWSS-271 was attached to the USS Gunston Hall in support of Southern Partnership Station 2011 in Central and South America.

 In 2012, Marine Wing Support Group 27 was deactivated, and MWSS-271 was transferred to Marine Aircraft Group 14.

 From March to October 2013 MWSS-271 deployed a detachment to Helmand Province in Afghanistan in support of combat operations during Operation Enduring Freedom.